 Is one day in Mykonos enough?
-Granted that you’ve arrived in Mykonos without the only purpose of your trip being clubbing and drinking, you have the opportunity to appreciate its magnificent sites the locals are the proudest of but the visitors tend to neglect.
-Here is a comprehensive one day itinerary in Mykonos that will ensure that you get the most out of your time on ‘the island of the winds’.
+Granted that you’ve arrived on the most famous island of the Cyclades without the only purpose of your trip being clubbing and drinking, you have the opportunity to appreciate its magnificent sites the locals are the proudest of but the visitors tend to neglect.
+Here is a comprehensive one-day itinerary in Mykonos that will ensure that you get the most out of your time on ‘the island of the winds’.

 Table of Contents